• Werner University Center

 What is the new member process like and how long does it take?

-During your new member process you will learn more about your organization’s values, history, and member expectations.
+During your new member process, you will learn more about your organization’s values, history, and member expectations.
 You will also get to know the chapter more and might be assigned an older member to mentor you through the “Big and Little Brother/Sister/Sibling” tradition.

 Additionally, you will be required to attend a New Member Summit hosted by the Fraternity and Sorority Council and the Student Engagement office.
 This workshop is a time to get to know other new members, learn more about fraternity and sorority life, and cover important issues like hazing prevention and alcohol education.
-You will be informed of the date of this workshop during the recruitment or intake process.
+You will be informed of the workshop date during the recruitment or intake process.

 What is the anti-hazing policy?